 The punk attacks Fox News here.

-And Chatsworth Osborne Jr. said to the punk, why is it that every time somebody calls the Clinton people to account, they all of a sudden start screaming you're a right winger, you're part of the conspiracy against us.
+And Chatsworth Osborne Jr. said to the punk, why is it that every time somebody calls the Clinton people to account, they all of a sudden start screaming, you're a right-winger, you're part of the conspiracy against us.

 Why can't you evaluate criticism on its own terms?

-Why do you need the name call?
+Why do you need the name calls?

 I know Chris Wallace.